-- Microsoft Server Core 2008 R2 SP1, 2012, or 2012 R2-These operating systems are supported for mirroring, replication, and failover.
+- Operating system-In addition to the operating systems listed in the Core Double-Take requirements on page 20, you can use Windows 2016 for files and folders jobs. - Windows 2016 support is for the primary operating system features available in Windows 2012.
+New operating system features specific to Windows 2016, such as Nano Server, Windows Containers, and so on, are not supported. - Microsoft Server Core 2008 R2 SP1, 2012, 2012 R2, or 2016-These operating systems are supported for mirroring, replication, and failover.
 However, DNS updates are not supported for Server Core servers. - Microsoft .NET Framework-Microsoft .NET Framework version 4.5.1 is required on the source and target. - Snapshots-Support for Double-Take snapshots for files and folders jobs is limited.
 You can take snapshots, however you cannot failover to a snapshot.
 The snapshots can be accessed and reverted on the target manually using VSS tools and utilities.
 Additionally, snapshots are not supported if your source and/or target is a cluster.
-See Core Double-Take requirements on page 20 for the specific snapshot requirements. - Supported configurations-The following table identifies the supported configurations for a files and folders job.
+See Core Double-Take requirements on page 20 for the specific snapshot requirements.

 Server Configuration Description Supported Not Supported One to one active/standby You can protect a single source to a single target.
 The target has no production activity.
-The source is the only server actively replicating data. Х One to one active/active You can protect a single source to a single target where each server acts as both a source and target actively replicating data to each other.
-Both servers are actively replicating data. Х Many to one You can protect many source servers to one target server.
+The source is the only server actively replicating data. х One to one active/active You can protect a single source to a single target where each server acts as both a source and target actively replicating data to each other.
+Both servers are actively replicating data. х Many to one You can protect many source servers to one target server.
 Replication occurs from each source to the one target.
-This will consolidate your source servers to a single server.
-X One to many You can protect a single source to multiple target servers.
-The source is the only server actively replicating data.
-This will create redundant copies of your source.
-X Chained You can protect a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server.
-The first source and the middle server are the only servers actively replicating data.
-X
+This will consolidate your source servers to a single server. х